-(i) Check that the green LED power indicator is on continuously.

-(ii) Check also that there are no faults i.e. NO green, yellow or red LED flashing (if this is the case please see indicator summary table)
+- (i) Check that the green LED power indicator is on continuously. - (ii) Check also that there are no faults i.e. NO green, yellow or red LED flashing (if this is the case please see indicator summary table).

-(iii) Press the test button for up to 10 seconds and ensure that the Alarm sounds.
+- (iii) Press the test/hush button for up to 10 seconds and ensure that the Alarm sounds.
 (Note: On initial press the Ei3028 will alarm the fire sound pattern.
 On second press the Ei3028 will alarm the CO sound pattern).
 This tests the sensor, electronics and sounder are working.
 The Alarm will stop when the button is released.
-Pressing the test button simulates the effect of smoke and/or heat and therefore is the best way to ensure the Alarm is operating correctly.
-(Refer to indicator summary table if you see Red or Yellow LED flashes).

-(iv) Interconnected Alarms only - Test the first unit by pressing the test button for 10 seconds.
-All the Alarms should sound within 10 seconds of the first horn sounding.
-After releasing the test button, the local horn will stop sounding immediately and the interconnected Alarms will be heard sounding in the distance for a further 3-4 seconds.
+(Refer to indicator summary table if you see Red or Yellow LED flashes). - (iv) Interconnected Alarms only Test the first unit by pressing the test/hush button for 10 seconds.
+All the Alarms should sound within 10 seconds of the first alarm sounding.
+After releasing the test/ hush button, the local alarm will stop sounding immediately and the interconnected Alarms will be heard sounding in the distance for a further 3-4 seconds.
 This feature gives an audible verification that the interconnection is OK.
-Check all the other Alarms in the same way.

-(v) Check the functioning of the mains battery back-up directly after installation and then at least yearly as follows:

-- Turn off the mains power at the distribution board and check that the green indicator light is now flashing (1 flash every 48 seconds) to indicate the Alarm is on backup battery power. - Press the Test/Hush button for up to 10 seconds and ensure the horn sounds loudly. - Monitor the Alarm over a 3 minute period for any fault chirps and or yellow LED fault indicator flashes (Refer to "Fault Modes" table on what to do if this occurs) - Turn the mains supply at the distribution board back on.
+Check all the other Alarms in the same way. - (v) Check the functioning of the mains battery back-up directly after installation and then at least yearly as follows: - Turn off the mains power at the distribution board and check that the green indicator light is now flashing (1 flash every 48 seconds) to indicate the Alarm is on backup battery power. - Press the test/hush button for up to 10 seconds and ensure the alarm sounds loudly. - Monitor the Alarm over a 3 minute period for any fault chirps and or yellow LED fault indicator flashes (Refer to "Fault Modes" table on what to do if this occurs) - Turn the mains supply at the distribution board back on.